-Dominating betting at 4-6, Jack Morris was scratched on the recommendation of veterinary surgeon, Dr David Evans, as the field lined up behind the mobile barrier in the back straight when blood was noticed trickling from one nostril.
+Dominating betting at 4/6 after drawing barrier three, Jack Morris was scratched on the recommendation of veterinary surgeon, Dr David Evans, as the field lined up behind the mobile barrier in the back straight when blood was noticed trickling from one nostril.

-Pandemonium broke out when it was announced the odds-on favorite had been scratched.
+Pandemonium broke out when it was announced the odds-on favourite had been scratched.
 It was later estimated almost $2 million wagered in bets involving Jack Morris had to be refunded.

-The 1993 Miracle Mile may not have packed much punch as a spectacle, and in time to come it will probably be best remembered as the year the hot favourite was scratched at the barrier.
+The 1993 Miracle Mile was won in pedestrian fashion by Chokin and while it may not have packed much punch as a spectacle, it will be best remembered as the year the hot favourite was scratched at the barrier.

 Owner Peter Volk was understandably furious and ordered Harney to bypass the Treuer Memorial and to take Jack Morris straight back to Perth where the gelding won a heat of the WA Pacing Cup on December 22nd 1993 at his first start for some six weeks.